varemenos/verepo/README.md

-verepo
+veRepo - SCSS Library

 ======

+## About

-veRepo - is an SCSS Library / Collection of modules and mixins that will help the frontend developers write faster and better organized SCSS stylesheets.
+veRepo - is a collection of modules and mixins that will help the frontend developers write faster, more organized and maintainable SCSS stylesheets.

+## Guide

+todo: give some usage examples (+ more)

+## License

+todo: include license